poorsquinky/resume/resume.md

 - Debian / Ubuntu package creation, maintenance, and backporting

 Software Development
-- Python, Bash, C, C#, NodeJS, Perl, countless others
+- Python, Bash, C, C#, JavaScript, Perl, Ruby, countless others
+- Creation of robust, scalable, and maintainable application architecture, and bringing legacy applications up to standard

-AWS / Cloud
+Cloud Computing
+- Heavy experience with AWS and private cloud tools like OpenStack
-- Subject matter expert on cost savings, cloud architecture best practices, and HIPAA/PCI BAA and other compliance
+- Subject matter expert on cost savings and cloud architecture best practices
 - Hands-on with cloud-first architectures like Lambda, Aurora, and Athena, and countless others

+Compliance
+- HIPAA, PCI DSS, and regulatory compliance
+- Governance policy generation, auditing, assessment, and remediation processes

 Network Security
-- Network analysis and intrusion.
-Some blue team work and some red team work
+- Comprehensive system security from code to CDN
+- Risk management and intrusion detection/prevention
+- Vulnerability assessments and penetration testing

 Infrastructure as Code (IaC)
-- Ansible, Chef, Puppet for server/VM configuration
+- Ansible, Chef for server/VM configuration
 - Docker, Compose, and ECS for container management
 - Terraform, CloudFormation, and SAM for cloud resource management

 Continuous Integration / Delivery (CI/CD)
-- AWS CodePipeline and Jenkins
-- Designed, built, and deployed pipelines for development projects of all sizes, and everything from quarterly releases to true trunk-based continuous delivery
+- Designed, built, and deployed pipelines for development projects of all sizes and all levels of CI/CD adoption

 Kermit the Frog impression
 - Just seeing if you're actually reading this